 How To Get Started on Your Bible Journal

-I have been Bible journaling for years and finally thought that I would share about HOW you can get started in this adventure.
+I have been Bible journaling for several years and finally thought that I would share about HOW you can get started in this adventure.

 First off, there is no right way or wrong way to Bible journaling.

 For years I have used either a spiral notebook or a 3-ring binder to contain my journaling.

 You might even type your notes into Word or Evernote.

 Just get started if you have never done it before.
 You will love it!

 The first thing to do is decide whether you will be using a spiral notebook, 3-ring binder, composition book, or your laptop, or even your phone.

 Do you want your journaling notebook to be the size of your Bible or a full-sized page?

 Then check out this pretty notebook from Amazon or drop by Walmart for something similar!